-As any animal, including bears, is located further north they will increase in body size.
+As any animal, including bears, the further north you go, the bigger the body size.
 It’s a cold thing.
-To survive the winter the key element is body mass–the bigger you are the more cold you can stand.
-Cost on bears is close to the same.
-Average price in the lower 48 for bear hunting will be around $2400 with a quality outfitter and $3500 in Canada (central and western) and $5000 in Alaska.
-The difference from north to south is about a foot.
+To survive the winter the key element is body mass.
+The bigger you are the more cold you can stand.
+Cost on baited bear is close to the same wherever you hunt them, but tends to be a bit cheaper in the Lower 48.
+The difference in body size from north to south is about a foot.
 That’s a lot per inch but everyone is different and some will go for the biggest and not care about cost and others will always pick the cheapest.
 For me, it’s the middle.
 I like the northern part of the US and Canada, but I’m a “bang for the buck” kinda guy.

 There are only two places where you can shoot two bears, reasonably… Idaho and Alberta, CA. Alberta has slightly bigger bears on average and both, dependent on area, have about a 50% color phase.
 Traditionally, Alberta is twice the price at an average of $4500 compared to $2400 in Idaho.
 In my experience, bear outfitters in Idaho will put 1-3 bears, per sit, in front of their hunters compared to 3-5 in Alberta.
 It’s just better hunting but twice the price.
 Something to consider.
 What I like about a 2 bear hunt is that it allows you to tip over a bear early that may be borderline trophy quality and then be able to hold out for a giant.
 Most new or first time bear hunters will dump the clutch of the first or second bear that comes in and realize they shot boo boo when they find him.
 Two bears areas allow for a redo.